Quick Exit

 2. How does iJourney Foundation support survivors of abuse?

-Safe Haven Housing — short-term, secure housing with meals.
+- Safe Haven Housing: Providing short-term, secure housing and essential meals.

-Pathways to Independence — funding for property and casualty insurance licensing and exam prep, as well as job readiness training.
+- Pathways to Independence: Funding for property and casualty insurance licensing, exam preparation, and job readiness training.

 3. Who can apply for iJourney Foundation’s programs?